 A thorough History and Physical Examination by your Chartered Physiotherapist will determine the likelihood of a Plantar Fascia Injury.
 If the examination shows an obvious Plantar Fascia Injury then a series of exercises and advice will be prescribed.
 These exercises will be progressive in nature to help the healing process.
 Shockwave Therapy should be considered in the case of Plantar Fasciitis.
 All loading protocols are research-based and proven to be effective in the management of Plantar Fasciitis.

 Following your Initial Consultation, a strict set of exercises as per our Plantar Fasciitis Protocol will help in a full return to sports or normal life.
 The protocol consists of progressive loading for the fascia and calf muscle to aid healing.

 As with all injuries, our Chartered Physiotherapists consider strength and mobility throughout the body not just where the pain is.
 In the case of Plantar Fasciitis, perhaps a stiff ankle or poor pelvic control will be contributing.
 All these issues will be addressed at your Initial Consultation.
 On occasions temporary orthoses are used to help re direct the forces about your foot.
 These are not a magic fix, they must be used in conjunction with your prescribed exercises.

 Footwear is very important and this will be discussed at your Initial Consultation.
-Definite things not to do such as wearing flip flops or walking bare feet are a must.
+Definite things not to do such as wearing flip-flops or walking bare feet are a must.
 Controlling load is key.
-Load meaning; how much walking/exercise/standing you are doing.
+Load means; how much walking/exercise/standing you are doing.
 If you have a very active job where you are on your feet all day then this must be taken into consideration when designing your rehab programme.